sachinrana028/gitignore/README.md

 # GitIgnore-Android
-This repository contains list of files and folder that one should include in .gitnore file for Android
+This repository contains .gitignore file which contains the list of files and folder that one should include in .gitignore file for Android.